-2023 2022
+2024 2023

 €'000 €'000

-Write-back of payables and other financial liabilities (24) (1,038)
+Write-back of payables and other financial liabilities (24)

-Other 25

-Total Expenses (24) (1,013)
+Total Expenses (24)

-Certain VAT and inter-group payables were assessed and it was concluded that there was no longer any reasonable expectation of these liabilities becoming due for payment in future years.
-These payables amounting to €24 thousand (2022: €1,038 thousand) have been written back to the statement of comprehensive income.
+In 2023, certain VAT and inter-group payables were assessed and it was concluded that there was no longer any reasonable expectation of these liabilities becoming due for payment in future years.
+These payables amounting to €24 thousand were written back to the statement of comprehensive income.